 Lepanto will continue producing gold and silver dore from its Victoria and Teresa deposits.
 Exploration drilling is ongoing targeting extensions of the said deposits.
 The rehabilitation of the carbon-in-pulp plant continues, a project that started last year and which has been showing positive results.
 The Copper/Gold resources are being reviewed with a view to resuming copper production in the near future.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for 2020, 2019 & 2018
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the First and Second Quarters ended March 31 and June 30, 2021, respectively and for the years 2020, 2019 and 2018